 Reason: To avoid doubt and to ensure an acceptable development as indicated on the submitted drawings in accordance with policy SR1 of the Oxford Local Plan 2016-2036.

-Prior to the commencement of development excluding demolition and enabling works a schedule of materials together with samples of the exterior materials to be used shall be submitted to and approved in writing by the Local Planning Authority and only the approved materials shall be used unless otherwise agreed in writing by the Local Planning Authority.
+Prior to the commencement of development excluding demolition and enabling works, a schedule of materials together with samples of the exterior materials to be used shall be submitted to and approved in writing by the Local Planning Authority and only the approved materials shall be used unless otherwise agreed in writing by the Local Planning Authority.

 Samples panels of all exterior materials shall be constructed and made available to view on site prior to commencement of each relevant phase above ground.